Call us FREE on

 Key features

-• Interest rates – from 0.49% per month
+• Interest rates – From 0.49% per month

-• Loan to value – up to 80% of the value of the assets being offered as security
+• Loan to value – Up to 80% of the value of the assets being offered as security

 • First and Second Charge Options available